-\succ In-Vehicle Subnetworks Category Use Cases: 1.
+$\succ$ In-Vehicle Subnetworks Category Use Cases: 1.
 Wireless zone electronic control unit (ECU): in-vehicle wireless subnetwork zone - Description: In-vehicle zone is characterized by the presence of sensors and actuators that might support automotive functions and systems from different in-vehicle domains.
 In the in-vehicle zone, there is also a zone ECU that manages and controls the sensors and actuators that are located in this zone.
-This use case considers that some of the cable links that connect the sensors/actuators to the zone ECU are replaced by wireless connections and that the zone ECU also takes the role of an AP to manage these wireless links. - Ris-aided KPis : Increased coverage without the addition of latency and jitter. - Purpose: To create the favourable propagation conditions inside the car hood / roof to increase the coverage and limit the interference.
-Technology and design methods: Non-reconfigurable intelligent surfaces (N-RIS), possibly non-diagonal, represent the best solution for this use case.
+This use case considers that some of the cable links that connect the sensors/actuators to the zone ECU are replaced by wireless connections and that the zone ECU also takes the role of an AP to manage these wireless links.
+RIS-aided KPIs : Increased coverage without the addition of latency and jitter. - Suitable RIS technology: Purpose: To create the favourable propagation conditions inside the car hood / roof to increase the coverage and limit the interference.
+Technology and design methods: Non-reconfigurable intelligent surfaces (N-RIS), possibly non- diagonal, represent the best solution for this use case.
 Their design is very scenario-specific requiring off-line optimization algorithms exploiting ray-tracing tools.
 2. Collaborative wireless zone ECUs: functions across multiple in-vehicle zones - Description: This use case covers automotive systems and applications that require (or benefit from) collaboration or offloading between functions, sensors and actuators located at different zones of the considered 6G-SHINE reference in-vehicle Electrical/Electronic (E/E) architecture.
 Each in-vehicle zone is characterized by the presence of a wireless zone ECU, which integrates sensors and actuators that might support automotive functions and systems of different in-vehicle domains.
 This use case covers automotive systems and services that require for their execution the interaction and cooperation between sensors, actuators and processing units located at different in-vehicle zones.
-RIS-aided KPIs: N/A - Suitable RIS technology: Purpose: The deployment of RISs appears not particularly advantageous in this use case.
-Technology and design methods: N/A 3.
-Inter-subnetworks coordination: collaboration between subnetworks in intra/inter-vehicle communications - Description: There are two levels of Radio Resource Management (RRM): 1.
+RIS-aided KPIs : N/A Suitable RIS technology: Purpose: The deployment of RISs appears not particularly advantageous in this use case.
+Tachnology and design methods: N/A З. Technology and design methods: N/A Inter-subnetworks coordination: collaboration between subnetworks in intra/inter-vehicle communications - Description: There are two levels of Radio Resource Management (RRM): 1.
 Intra-vehicular RRM: This optimizes the distribution of network resources among different components of the E/E architecture within a vehicle, ensuring smooth and uninterrupted communication.
 It also involves managing resources, for example, between different zones or components within the vehicle.
 2. Inter-vehicular RRM: This manages potential interference between adjacent vehicles to prevent any performance degradation.
-This involves careful resource allocation to mitigate the risk of cross-vehicle interference, which becomes associate the provided of the second seco
+This involves careful resource allocation to mitigate the risk of cross-vehicle interference, which becomes especially important when vehicles are close to each other.